Isabel Gomez (soccer)

-Isabel Gomez (/es/ GOH-mez; born 6 July 2002) is an Australian professional soccer player.
-She plays as a midfielder for Central Coast Mariners in the A-League Women and for the Australia national team.
+Isabel Gómez (/es/ GOH-mez; born 6 July 2002) is an Australian professional soccer player who plays as an attacking midfielder for Damallsvenskan club FC Rosengård and the Australia national team.

+Beginning her career at A-League Women club Western Sydney Wanderers and playing for National Premier Leagues NSW Women's (NPL NSW Women's) club Northern Tigers in the off-season, Gómez moved to Wellington Phoenix after just one season.
+In 2023, she completed a move to Central Coast Mariners, where she was part of the team that won the grand final at the end of the 2024–25 season (the women's team's first ever trophy), before later winning the Julie Dolan Medal for the 2025–26 season.
+After receiving call-ups for the Australia national team and establishing herself as one of the best players in the A-League Women, she secured a move to Damallsvenskan club FC Rosengård in 2026.

+Club career

+Rosengård

+During the 2026 season, Gómez signed for Damallsvenskan club Rosengård, signing a contract until 2028.

 International career

-Gomez was first called up for the Australia national team (Matildas) in 2024, when she was part of the extended 36-player squad for four friendlies: two against Brazil in Brisbane and the Gold Coast and two against Chinese Taipei in Melbourne and Geelong.
+Gómez was first called up for the Australia national team (Matildas) in 2024, when she was part of the extended 36-player squad for four friendlies: two against Brazil in Brisbane and the Gold Coast and two against Chinese Taipei in Melbourne and Geelong.
 She was called up alongside Central Coast Mariners teammate Jessika Nash.
 However, Gomez was unable to play due to an injury.
 Her international debut occurred on 2 June 2025 in a friendly against Argentina, when she was subbed on in the second half of a 4–1 victory for the Matildas in Canberra.